English

 Surgery may be considered in some uncommon circumstances.
 The most appropriate type of treatment will be decided once you and your doctor have discussed the specific needs and preferences.

-Although home remedies for vertigo shouldn't be adopted in place of medical guidance, these easy fixes can provide momentary relief from mild vertigo:
+Although home remedies shouldn't be adopted in place of medical guidance, these easy fixes can provide momentary relief from mild vertigo:

 • Stay hydrated always